‘Nissan’s Approach to Supplier Development’ Academic Essay

 • Improving productivity by reducing throughput times and introducing JiT scheduling

 As mentioned, most improvement activities are usually achieved at little or no cost to the supplier; however, the supplier does need to commit time and personnel to the activity.
-The improvement process revolves around a multi-functional team composed of the supplier’s own staff, who are assisted by the SDT.
-The supplier’s team includes operators and supervisors from the production area concerned, as well as maintenance, process engineering, quality, and sometimes administrative staff.
+The improvement process revolves around a multi-functional team composed of the supplier’s own staff who are assisted by the SDT.
+The supplier’s team includes operators and supervisors from the production area concerned as well as maintenance, process engineering, quality and sometime administrative staff.
 The team is led by someone from the supplier.
-The SDT stresses that the most important members of the team are shop-floor employees working on the process, which is to be improved.
-Not only does this prevent change from simply being imposed on those who will be directly affected by it, with all the scope for resentment and mistrust that this can cause, but it also ensures that the valuable knowledge of the shop-floor employee is utilised.
-Perhaps more importantly, it provides them with the skills and motivation to continue to improve the process, even after the SDT has ceased to be involved.
-An independent study (Lloyd et al., 1994) found that this approach led to greater commitment to the activity and improved morale in the areas concerned.
-It also found that improvement activities helped to break down functional barriers and assisted in the development of greater cooperation and team spirit.
+The SDT stress that the most important members of the team are shop-floor employees working on the process which is to be improved.
+Not only does this prevent change simply being imposed on those who will be directly affected by it, with all the scope for resentment and mistrust that this can cause, but it also ensures that the valuable knowledge of the shop-floor employee is utilised.
+Perhaps more importantly, it provides them with the skills and motivation to continue to improve the process and even after the SDT have ceased to be involved.
+An independent study (Lloyd et al, 1994) found that this approach led to greater commitment to the activity, and improved morale in the areas concerned.
+It also found that improvement activities helped to break down functional barriers, and assisted the development of greater co-operation and team spirit.

-Once the process or activity that is to be improved has been agreed upon, targets for improvement are then established (e.g., reductions in lead time, improvements in quality).
-The supplier prepares the ground by briefing staff and making any necessary resources available, such as a dedicated meeting room.
+Once the process or activity which is to be improved has been agreed, targets for the improvement are then established (e.g. reductions in lead time, improvements in quality).
+The supplier prepares the ground the ground for by briefing staff and making any necessary resources available, such as dedicated meeting room.
 If the improvement activity is likely to cause a disruption to production, a stock of components may be built up before the activity commences to compensate for this.

 Day One of the ten-day improvement activity is devoted to providing training for the supplier’s team.
 If it is the first time the supplier has been involved in such an activity, the SDT will take the lead in this.
-However, if the supplier has previous experience with SDT improvement activities, then a member of staff is expected to take the lead.
-The SDT sees its prime purpose as ensuring that: everyone understands the concept of Kaizen; the procedures for the ten-day activity are clear; and the team becomes familiar with the tools and techniques for its task.
-In this latter respect, the most frequently-used tools are flow charts, work-flow diagrams, pareto charts, cause-and-effect (fish bone) diagrams, brainstorming, and critical path analysis.
+However, if the supplier has previous experience of SDT improvement activities, then a member of staff is expected to take the lead.
+The SDT sees it its prime purpose as ensuring that: everyone understands the concept of Kaizen; the procedures for the ten-day activity are clear; and the team becomes familiar with the tools and techniques for its task.
+In this latter respect, the most frequently-used tools are flow charts, work-flow diagrams, pareto charts, cause and effect (fish bone) diagrams, brainstorming and critical path analysis.
 Where necessary, these are reinforced and supplemented as the ten-day improvement activity develops.

 On Day Two of the improvement activity, the team splits into smaller groups to analyse and discuss the process to be improved.
-The groups use a combination of hard data, such as scrap rates, equipment downtime, and stock levels, and more subjective opinions, such as comments about layout, ease of use, and the provision of information, to identify the cause of waste and possible countermeasures.
-The SDT encourages the use of stop watches and even video cameras to assist the supplier’s team in analyzing the process in question, though these can sometimes be viewed with suspicion by operators.
+The groups use a combination of hard data, such as scrap rates, equipment down time and stock levels, and more subjective opinions, such as comments about layout, ease of use and the provision of information, to identify cause of waste and possible counter-measure.
+The SDT encourages the use of stop watches and even video cameras to assist the supplier’s team to analyse the process in question, though these can sometimes be viewed with suspicion by operators.
 Once the individual groups have completed their deliberations, they reconvene as a team.
-The team usually makes a flow diagram of the entire process so that everyone can appreciate what is involved and agree on the changes that will bring the most benefits.
+The team usually makes a flow diagram of the entire process in order that everyone can appreciate what is involved and agree the changes which will bring the best benefits.
 The data that has been collected by the groups is analysed by the entire team.
 To make this easier, it is ordered and analysed under a number of standard headings:

-4. Layout: Does the layout of the process result in time delays or excessive work-in processes?
+4. Layout: Does the layout of the process result in time delays or excessive work-in process?

-For each of the above categories, the team proceeds to identify concerns, causes, and countermeasures.
+For each of the above categories, the team proceeds to identify Concerns, Causes and Counter-measures.
 Most suppliers’ teams find this a demanding approach.
-In the space of two days, not only do they have to learn new tools and techniques, but they also have to deploy them in a rigorous and constructive fashion.
-Nevertheless, by the end of the second day, teams have normally identified what the problems are, what is causing them, and the measures necessary to correct them.
-Sometimes, the outcome is a recognition that existing equipment is inadequate for its task, but it is more often the case that the team comes up with a list of low-cost or no-cost changes that they can implement themselves.
+In the space of two days, not only do they have to learn new tools and techniques, but they also have to deploy these in a rigorous and constructive fashion.
+Nevertheless, by the end of the second day, teams have normally identified what the problems are, what is causing them and the measures necessary to correct them.
+Sometimes, the outcome is a recognition that existing equipment is inadequate for its task but it is more usually the case that the team comes up with a list of low cost/no cost changes which they can implement themselves.
 In some cases, other members of the supplier’s staff may be called in to discuss the feasibility of some of the ideas generated.
-However, in general, the suppliers’ teams are usually capable of making their own judgements.
+However, in the main, the suppliers’ teams are usually capable of making their own judgements.

-Days three to eight of the improvement activity are spent implementing the agreed improvements.
+Days Three to Eight of the improvement activity are spent implementing the agreed improvements.
 Though the SDT does come back on day six to observe progress and can be contacted for assistance at anytime, the responsibility for this phase of the programme lies firmly with the supplier’s personnel.
-The changes they make may be small and simple or may involve the re-arrangement of complete areas of a factory.
+The changes they make may be small and simple, or may involve the re-arrangement of complete areas of a factory.
 Where feasible, the team makes the changes in conjunction with personnel in the area concerned.
-The changed process is then tested, re-analyzed, and, if necessary, fine-tuned.
-To minimise disruption, any major changes in layout tend to take place during the weekend, which falls in the middle of the improvement activity.
+The changed process is then tested, re-analysed and, if necessary, fine-tuned.
+To minimise disruption, any major changes in layout tend to take place during the weekend which falls in the middle of the improvement activity.

 SUMMARY

-The SDT has come to be considered a valuable resource by Nissan’s suppliers, and there is always a queue for its services.
+The SDT has come to be considered as a valuable resource by Nissan’s suppliers, and there is always a queue for its services.
 From the suppliers’ perspective, this is understandable.
 Improvement activities usually meet or exceed their targets.
-Productivity increases of 20 and 40% are quite common, as are similar improvements in quality and reductions in work-in-process.
-From Nissan’s point of view, it is not the individual improvements per se that are important, but the ability of suppliers to carry on making improvements once the SDT presence is removed.
-For many, this is the case, and the individual improvement projects act as a catalyst for the development of continuous improvement both on and off the shop floor.
-Nevertheless, this does not always occur, and some suppliers do appear to have difficulty sustaining and spreading the SDT philosophy, which may affect their long-term position as Nissan suppliers.
+Productivity increases of 20 and 40% are quite common, as are similar improvements in quality and reductions in work-in process.
+From Nissan’s point of view, it is not the individual improvements per se which are important, but the ability of suppliers to carry on making improvements once the SDT presence is removed.
+For many, this is the case, and the individual improvement projects act as a catalyst to the development of continuous improvement both on and off the shop-floor.
+Nevertheless, this does not always occur, and some suppliers do appear to find difficulty sustaining and spreading the SDT philosophy which may affect their longer term position as a Nissan supplier.
 After all, Nissan is not a charity.
-It helps its suppliers improve their competitiveness in order to improve its own competitiveness.
-Therefore, it would be misleading to believe that Nissan was in any ‘way’soft’ on suppliers.
-It promotes cooperative working with suppliers (and encourages suppliers to work cooperatively with their own staff) because it believes it makes sound business sense.
-Nissan is prepared to enter into long-term partnerships with its suppliers, but suppliers must reciprocate by continuously improving their performance—not an easy task.
-As Sir Ian Gibson, Nissan’s former Managing Director, stated, ‘Co-operative supply chain relationships are not an easy option, as many imagine, but are considerably harder to implement than the traditional buyer-seller relationships’ (quoted in Burnes and Whittle, 1995:10).
+It helps its suppliers to improve their competitiveness in order to improve to improve its own competitiveness.
+Therefore, it would misleading to believe that Nissan was in anyway ‘soft’ on suppliers.
+It promotes co-operative working with suppliers (and encourages suppliers to work co-operatively with their own staff) because it believes it makes sound business sense.
+Nissan is prepared to enter into log-term partnerships with its suppliers but suppliers must reciprocate by continuously improving their performance – not an easy task.
+As Sir Ian Gibson, Nissan’s former Managing Director, stated: ‘Co-operative supply chain relationships are not an easy option, as many imagine, but are considerably harder to implement than the traditional buyer-seller relationships’ (quoted in Burnes and Whittle, 1995:10).

 Questions